 - A command-line interface for initial appliance setup, available through a USB keyboard and monitor or a serial port connection, that provides basic appliance control commands - ◆ The Appliance manager, a Web-based configuration interface that provides management features: - System dashboard, with current status of the software modules and system resources on the appliance - Appliance configuration and network settings - System administration tools for patch and hotfix management, troubleshooting, backup and restore, and account settings - Event logging for appliance configuration and administration.
-Log entries can be viewed in the Appliance manager, and log files can be downloaded for later viewing. - ◆ Access to subscribed web security, email security, and proxy features through web-based configuration interfaces - Web security, traffic analysis, and integrated proxy caching (if subscribed) after minimal initial configuration (Web mode) - Integration with cloud-based hybrid web security and off-appliance data security features (if subscribed, Web mode) - Robust antivirus and antispam analysis and management of email (Email mode) - Personal Email Manager, which allows end users to manage quarantined messages and individual permit/block lists (Email mode)
+Log entries can be viewed in the Appliance manager, and log files can be downloaded for later viewing. - Access to subscribed web, email, and proxy features through web-based configuration interfaces - Web protection, traffic analysis, and integrated proxy caching (if subscribed) after minimal initial configuration (Web mode) - ◆ Integration with the cloud-based Web Hybrid module and off-appliance TRITON AP-DATA features (if subscribed, Web mode) - Robust antivirus and antispam analysis and management of email (Email mode) - Personal Email Manager, which allows end users to manage quarantined messages and individual permit/block lists (Email mode)